Bobvantpadje/take-home-assignment/README.md

 * You have a team of 3 developers.
 How would you tackle working together on the stories?

 * Can you describe 1 thing that can go wrong with your code once in production?

-### TODO:
-# Car list
-* Display all cars
-# Search cars
-* Search by year.
-* Search by brand.
-* Empty search --> show all cars

-# Add cars
-Add car with the following details:
-* model
-* make
-* version
-* releaseYear
-* price
-* fuel consumption
-* annual maintenance cost

-# Rank cars by total costs

-# Add documentation on how to run the project

-### Design choices
-* Next.js: This application might end up displaying a lot of cars.
-Using SSR makes it possible to server initial car data and images server side.
-This will decrease the initial load time for the user.
-Also, because this project has a short deadline this framework will help me to develop quicker.
-* Css: when creating large project I prefer to create some sort of design system.
-To save time and to keep the application simple I choose to just use regular css.
-* Components folder: All reusable components will go here.
-* Formik: Input handling and validation is hard to get right.
-Formik makes it easy to setup form validation.